 Morocco also holds an important site in the early history of the United States as Morocco was the first country to recognize the newly independent American colonies in 1777.
 In 1821, Sultan Moulay Suleiman of Morocco gave the country its first diplomatic property in Tangier, which became America’s first public property in another country.
 The building stood as the American consulate until 1956 and was converted into a library and education center that houses the Tangier American Legation Institute for Moroccan Studies.
 The institute serves as a museum and a cultural center with artifacts from the long history of U.S.-Moroccan relations.

 Popular Moroccan sports including soccer, skiing, and golf.
 Morocco also boasts some of the best hiking in the world.
 Many hiking trips navigate the grand peaks of the Atlas Mountains, while others explore the vast expanses of the Sahara Desert along the eastern border.
 Some expeditions combine both hiking and skiing for a unique outdoor adventure.
-Morocco’s diverse topography also contributes to its distinct wildlife; birdwatching is a popular activity, for example.
+Morocco’s diverse topography also contributes to its distinct wildlife; birdwatching is a popular activity.

 The country also features several prominent golf courses near Marrakech and along the Atlantic coastline.
 Some of these courses like the Al Maaden and Samanah courses feature beautiful views of the Atlas Mountains.

 Morocco has been successful in several Olympic competitions.
 The country has competed in almost every summer Olympics since 1960 and has won a total of twenty-two medals.
-Moroccans have excelled in particular in track and field; distance runner, Hicham el Gherrouj is the current holder of the 1500 metres, mile and outdoor 2000 metres world records, as well as a double Olympic gold medalist.
+Moroccans have excelled in particular in track and field; distance runner, Hicham el Gherrouj is the current holder of the 1500 meters, mile and outdoor 2000 meters world records, as well as a double Olympic gold medalist.
 Morocco has also sent athletes to several winter Olympic competitions in 1984, 1988, 1992, 2010, and 2014, but has not won an Olympic medal in those games.
 The Moroccan national football (soccer in the U.S.) team is known as the “Lions of the Atlas.”
 Morocco’s team has competed four times in the FIFA World Cup.
 Their best performance was in 1986 when the team advanced to the second round.
 The Lions of the Atlas have also won the Africa Cup once in 1976 and the Arab Nations Cup in 2012.
 Marrakech hosted the 2014 Club World Cup.